Shr3ps/android_device_acer_jetfirefhd/README.md

-TWRP device tree for the BQ Aquaris M10 FHD, aka freezerfhd
+TWRP device tree for the Acer A3-A40 FHD, aka jetfirefhd
 ========================================================

 For building TWRP only.